rahul235/Data-2-Decision/_pages/julia.md

 ---
 permalink: /julia/
-title: "Julia"
+title: "Machine Learning using Julia"
 toc: true
 toc_label: "Index"
 toc_icon: "cog"
 ---

-## Machine Learning using Julia
 One will need to have anaconda framework  for working on data science project using Julia.
 The installations and repositories for using Julia software are as below:

 ### Installation - Julia with Anaconda